farcasterxyz/docs/docs/learn/architecture/ens-names.md

 Farcaster uses ENS names as human readable identifiers for accounts.
 Two kinds of ENS names are supported:

-- **Offchain ENS Names**: free and controlled by farcaster. (e.g. @alice)
+- **Offchain ENS names**: free and controlled by farcaster. (e.g. @alice)
-- **Onchain ENS Names**: costs money and is controlled by your wallet. (e.g. @alice.eth)
+- **Onchain ENS names**: costs money and is controlled by your wallet. (e.g. @alice.eth)

-ENS names can only be used on Farcaster if they are <= 16 characters and contain only lowercase letters, numbers and hyphens.
+ENS names can only be used on Farcaster if they are <= 16 characters and contain only lowercase letters, numbers, and hyphens.

 ![Usernames](/assets/usernames.png)